rsapkf/42/docs/github-gitlab-stars.md

   - [dylanaraps/pure-bash-bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
   - [mayfrost/guides](https://github.com/mayfrost/guides) - Looking for a guide?
 You came to the right place.
 Here you can find documentation for a variety of topics I research to make complex computing easier.
 For comments go to the IRC channel #nfo at the Rizon network.
   - [hakluke/how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) - Below are some simple methods for exiting vim.
+  - [learnbyexample/Command-line-text-processing](https://github.com/learnbyexample/Command-line-text-processing) - From finding text to search and replace, from sorting to beautifying text and more.
+  - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.

 - APIs
   - [microsoft/api-guidelines](https://github.com/microsoft/api-guidelines) - Microsoft REST API Guidelines.
   - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs for use in software and web development.
+  - [mledoze/countries](https://github.com/mledoze/countries) - World countries in JSON, CSV, XML and Yaml.

 - Data Science/Scientific Computing
   - [scipy-lectures/scipy-lecture-notes](https://github.com/scipy-lectures/scipy-lecture-notes) - Tutorial material on the scientific Python ecosystem.